-2.4.5 Pulmonary Function Center
+2.3.4.3 Pulmonary function center

-The Pulmonary Function Center provides centralized processing of all pulmonary function studies performed in the cohort component and the standardization of pulmonary testing in the four field centers through (1) a protocol for testing procedures; (2) the training and certification of field center pulmonary function technicians; and (3) ongoing quality control.
+The Pulmonary Function Center provided centralized processing of all pulmonary function studies performed in the cohort component in exams 1 and 2 and the standardization of pulmonary testing in the four field centers through (1) a protocol for testing procedures; (2) the training and certification of field center pulmonary function technicians; and (3) ongoing quality control.

 The Pulmonary Function Center reviews every 10th spirogram.
 The paper graphic volume-time tracing of every 10th participant is sent to the Pulmonary Function Center (including previous tracings for this participant for comparison).
 It electronically reviews each participant's results.
 A floppy disk copy of the digitized records of the three best spirograms of each participant is also sent to the Pulmonary Function Center.
 These digitized spirograms are electronically reviewed for quality and reproducibility.
-Appropriate indices of volume and flow are derived.
-An electronic consistency check of each participant's result is made against his previous spirometry.